gyulsbox/portfolio_website/README.md

 It is still in progress, and HTML, CSS, and Pure JavaScript are used.
 (In the next project, I want to use many stacks such as React and SASS.
 Therefore, a lot of study will be required. )

-(Reactive websites are almost complete)
+(Reactive websites are almost complete)<br>
 ~~The screen configuration of the mobile scale is still at the shell level and will be configured at the end.
 Currently, it is optimized for desktops. (width: more than 752px)~~

 ## Latest Update

-- 21.10.26 - Changed the animation of the major icon in the About section.
+- 21.10.26 - Changed the animation of the major__icon & category__btn
 - ~~21.10.22 - Testimonial renewal as lastly, TextScramble Js added~~
 - ~~21.10.21 - Custom Shape Divider SVG added~~
 - ~~21.09.24~~

 ## Occured Problems

     1. IPhone 12 Mini(may all of IPhone series within max-width 768px) has a problem on Arrow-up.
         CSS on width doesn't working.. shit...
 If I had a Mac..!!!!

 ## List of items that need to be solve